-One of the aspects of the purpose and need is to increase health and growth that results in larger wind-firm trees in the matrix in.
-The proposed thinning is in plantations that are at an age and density where they are beginning to experience suppression mortality and a slowing of their growth due to overcrowding.
+One of the aspects of the purpose and need is to increase health and growth that results in larger well-spaced trees in the matrix.
+The proposed thinning is in stands that are at an age and density where they are experiencing some suppression mortality and a slowing of their growth due to overcrowding.
 It is important to maintain the health and productivity of forests to sustainably provide future forest products in the matrix (Smith 1986).